Pattern Hopf algebras: Introduction

 where the sum runs over coinvariants $b, c$ such that $a = b \cdot c$.
 The main property that motivates this operation in $\mathcal{A}(h)$ is that, under the natural identification of the function algebra $\mathcal{F}(\mathcal G (h), \mathbb Q)^{\otimes 2} $ as a subspace of $\mathcal{F}(\mathcal G (h) \times \mathcal G (h), \mathbb Q) $, we have

-This is shown in \cref{thm:Hopffunctorp2}.
+This is shown in \cref{thm:conHopfalgebra}.
 The relation \eqref{eq:coproddefin} is central in establishing that the coproduct $\Delta $ is compatible with the product in $\mathcal A (h)$.

-\begin{thm} If $(h, \ast, 1) $ is an associative presheaf such that $| h[\emptyset ] | = 1 $, then the pattern algebra of $h$ together with this coproduct, and a natural choice of counit, forms a Hopf algebra. \end{thm}
+\begin{thm} Let $(h, \ast, 1) $ be an associative presheaf.
+Then the pattern algebra of $h$ together with this coproduct, and a natural choice of counit, forms a bialgebra.
+If additionally $| h[\emptyset ] | = 1 $, the pattern algebra forms a Hopf algebra. \end{thm}

-The reason we need the presheaf to be connected is so we can find an antipote through the so called \textit{Takeuchi formula}, introduced in \cite{takeuchi71}.
+Presheaves that satisfy $|h[\emptyset ]| = 1$ are called \textit{connected}.
+Connected algebraic structures are a classical resource in graded Hopf algebras, as in this way we can find an antipode through the so called \textit{Takeuchi formula}, introduced in \cite{takeuchi71}.

 Some known Hopf algebras can be constructed as the pattern algebra of a combinatorial presheaf.
 An example is $Sym$, the Hopf algebra of \textit{symmetric functions}.
 This Hopf algebra has a basis indexed by partitions, and corresponds to the pattern Hopf algebra of the presheaf on set partitions (see details in \cref{sec:spartpatalg}).
 The pattern Hopf algebra corresponding to the presheaf on permutations described above was introduced by Vargas in \cite{vargas14}.
-Some other Hopf algebras constructed here, like the ones on graphs and on marked permutations below, are new.
+Some other Hopf algebras constructed here, like the ones on graphs and on marked permutations below, are new, and some we conjecture are isomorphic to known Hopf algebras like the pattern Hopf algebra on set compositions, which may be simply the Hopf algebra of quasi-symmetric functions; see \cref{conj:QSym} below.

-We also establish some general properties of the pattern Hopf algebras, like describing its primitive elements, finding the inverse of the so called \textit{pattern action} in $\mathcal{A}(h)$, and relating $\mathcal A (h)$ with the Sweedler dual of an algebra generated by $\ast $.
+We also establish some general properties of pattern Hopf algebras, like describing their primitive elements, finding the inverse of the so-called \textit{pattern action} in $\mathcal{A}(h)$, and relating $\mathcal A (h)$ with the Sweedler dual of an algebra generated by $\ast $.

-\begin{rem} It is common to use category theory tools to construct Hopf algebras in a mechanical way, as it gives us more algebraic tools to understand combinatorial objects.
-This is the case with the Fock functors (see \cite[Chapter 15]{aguiar10}), where from a Hopf monoid in species we construct four distinct Hopf algebras.